Drones, Mobots, and Robots in Architecture

 Furthermore, many scholars predict that in the near future robots will be working in perfect harmony and in a much more interactive way with humans.
 But how do they really change the way freelance architects operate?
 What are their potentialities and how they can solve our everyday problems wherever we are?

-In our international course “Architect’s Innovation Map, Digital Pedagogy for the Architectural Education and Practice”, Jason Boyle, FRIBA argued for their inevitable necessity and showed to the Arcasia participants examples of high-end robots that are currently very popular.
+In the international course “Architect’s Innovation Map, Digital Pedagogy for the Architectural Education and Practice”, organized by Prof. Valina Geropanta, Jason Boyle, FRIBA argued for their inevitable necessity and showed to the Arcasia participants examples of high-end robots that are currently very popular:

 – 3D-printing robots